tobylunt/tobylunt.github.io/_posts/2019-01-01-fore-planking.md

 This boat is particularly finicky as there is no caulking - Ariadne is of tight-seamed carvel construction.
 So it's very important to get the seams as close as possible when replacing planks.
-There is a risk of cracked frames if things are too tight, but experts recommend getting it as tight as possible as opposed to trying to leave even spacing between planks (which is effectively impossible).
+There is a risk of cracked frames if things are too tight and then expand when taking up moisture from the ocean, but experts recommend getting it as tight as possible as opposed to trying to leave even spacing between planks (which is effectively impossible).

 ![Install]({{ tobylunt.github.io }}/assets/img/IMG_2671.jpg "install")
 ![Install]({{ tobylunt.github.io }}/assets/img/IMG_2672.jpg "install")